akashadak300/PROWN-2.0-with-Bilinear-Pooling-and-Attention/README.md

 This repository provides an extension of the original PROWN (Probabilistically Robust Watermarking of Neural Networks) framework by improving the trigger set generation process.
 We incorporate **bilinear pooling** and **scaled dot-product attention** to generate semantically meaningful and highly transferable watermark triggers.

+> 📈 Improvement of ~34% in verification accuracy with enhanced triggers.

 ---

 ## 🧠 Key Features